Range of markets

-Dabbl was originally funded on Seedrs, which is a crowdfunding platform, and seems to have been inspired by the Seedrs approach to losing a letter in your brand name.
+Dabbl is an investing app that lets you buy shares in brands that you use day-to-day, such as Coca-Cola, Gap and easyJet.
+It was originally funded on Seedrs, which is a crowdfunding platform, and seems to have been inspired by the Seedrs approach to lossing a letter in your brand name.

 You can start off by watching companies to keep an eye on how they’re doing.
 The app keeps track of how the share prices move from the date you started watching them.